 In today’s digital age, taking advantage of social media is a must for all business owners.
-When it comes to used car dealerships, video content could help you increase your sales.
+When it comes to used car dealerships, video content can really help you increase sales.
 It is also an effective way of building trust and showing off branding (such as logos, signs, and posters) without seeming too pushy.

 For the past couple of weeks, we have been speaking to used car dealers to ask them about their use of digital marketing platforms such as social media, video or paid ads.

 Here are three ways you can use video marketing to increase your sales: